Pinocchio: You sure do!

 - The beginning of Jak and Daxter: The Precursor Legacy shows Daxter being turned into an ottsel/Precursor after accidentally being knocked into a pool of Dark Eco.
 Apart from a sting, Daxter doesn't notice the change until he sees his hands, tail, and Jak staring at him in confusion.

 - The Scagdead in Resident Evil: Revelations is a former crewman of the Queen Zenobia who underwent a Viral Transformation from the t-Abyss virus.
 Unlike many of the infected, he's still cognizant, but keeps telling the people attacking him (in self-defense) that he's still human, despite that being very obviously not the case.

-- In El Goonish Shive, this happens multiple times in non-canon NP strips, usually because of someone mucking around with transformation magic on an unsuspecting victim, but an example in the main story was when Tedd went to the game store for a card tournament and until the middle of a match didn't realize that a) the enchantment that had turned his usually-purple hair pink had worn off, with him only figuring it out when someone else mentioned that they thought his hair was a different color and b) it had been replaced instead by one that turned him into a girl.
+- In the "Squirrel Prophet" storyline, Tedd went to the game store for a card tournament and until the middle of a match didn't realize that a) the enchantment that had turned his usually-purple hair pink had worn off, with him only figuring it out when someone else mentioned that they thought his hair was a different color and b) it had been replaced instead by one that turned him into a girl.
 Everyone else not noticing the latter was attributed to a combination of change blindness and Tedd looking pretty girly anyway.

 - Whateley Universe: